mrhatch97/cmake-cpp-template/README.md

 executable `fooapp`.

 The main executable will reside inside the `app` directory, while the library will reside inside `lib`.
-To run the tests using ctest, change directory into `lib` and run `ctest`.
+To run the tests using ctest, run `ctest`.

 If Doxygen is installed and available to CMake on your system, HTML documentation will also be produced inside `html`.